W03 Assignment: Rafting Site – About Us Page

 header

-contains two (2) items:- A rafting site logo that you have designed and built or that you have selected from the
+contains two (2) items:- A rafting site logo that you have created or that you have downloaded from the

 Check Your Understanding